 Problems stated above are easily converted into more manageable tasks.
-Before Adapty, we’ve developed a mobile app with subscriptions and had several associated issues:
+Before Adapty, we developed a mobile app with subscriptions and had several associated issues:

 We developed most tools in-house and they required constant support.
 Because of system complexity, there were two times when subscriptions didn’t work at all for a couple of days (clap if you have the same issues)

-After inventing the wheel, we have talked with fellow developers and realized that majority had the same problems.
+After inventing the wheel, we talked with fellow developers and realized that the majority had the same problems.
 As a result, we decided to build Adapty as a standalone product.

 It is hard to develop an app, but it is even harder to monetize it.
 We are developing Adapty to help developers monetize applications so they can concentrate on the product.
 We have decided to start with in-app A/B testing for paywalls, and here is what we have now: